 With more surface area, it smooths out the ride and adds stability throughout.
 Compared to mountain bikes, fat tire options are much easier to dismount if something goes wrong off-road.

 This is great for those who don’t like to feel the restrictions of being strapped in with toe clips.
 Some people get their toes stuck in the clips and can’t adequately protect themselves.

 The thicker the tire, the easier it is to ride a bike in any condition.
 Sure, a road bike is usually the fastest and most efficient way to get from point A to point B on the pavement, but what happens if it recently rained or snowed?

 Wide tires spread the weight of the bike and the rider out enough that it lessons the impact on the terrain.
-It allows for riders to cut through tough areas without feeling like the tires are sinking into the terrain.
-Just think about how easily skinny tires can sink into snow, sand or mud.
+It allows riders to cut through tough areas without feeling like the tires are sinking into the terrain.
+Just think about how easily skinny tires can sink into snow, sand, or mud.

 This also helps with puncture protection.
 Cutting down on flat tires is a huge plus for any rider.